Skip to main content

 Yes — and we recommend it.
 Each person should create their own connection using a Personal API key.
 This is the only way to ensure everyone has access to the recordings available to them in Granola.

 Visibility depends on which API key type was used to connect.
 With a Personal API key, only you can see the recordings synced through your connection.
-With an Enterprise key, only the note owner in Granola can see each recording.
+With an Enterprise key, each recording is only visible to its owner in Granola — even if the note was shared with you.
 If you’re missing recordings you have access to in Granola, try creating your own Personal connection.

-They still sync into Windmill as recordings and are available to Windy for analytics and insights.
+They still sync into Windmill and are available to Windy.
 They just won’t be matched to a specific 1:1.